x2w-soda/Ludens/README.md

 Defines the format of a game asset, as well as how assets are loaded, unloaded, and imported.
 The Asset module is the primary user of the Media module.

+- DataRegistry

+A registry that maintains a hierarchy of components.
+We would mostly be traversing arrays of components for better cache locality, only tasks such as transform invalidation will use tree traversal.
+Note that this is the first "high level module" that needs to include a lot of subsystems since it defines all types of components.
+This module could be considered as the data model of a scene.

+- Scene

+The basic unit of game simulation, uses the DataRegistry and AssetManager to simulate a game scene.

+- Project

+Defines a Ludens project.
+This should fully specify the assets, scenes, and any other meta data in a game project.

 - Application

 The backbone of a windowed application.
 Handles user input and window events in an event-polling fasion.